frostinassiky/NMR-Metabolite-Profiling/README.md

-# Spectrum-Generation
+# Metabolite-Profiling
-Source code of synthetic spectrum program in MATLAB
+Source code of metabolite profiling program  in MATLAB